Shivangisharma4/turing-game/README.md

-# The Turing Mystery 🕵️
+# The Turing Mysteryyyy 🕵️

 An AI-powered detective game where you interrogate NPCs to discover which one is a malfunctioning AI.
 Each NPC has unique personalities, hidden knowledge, and stress responses - all powered by Google's Gemini AI.